KnudsenMorten/Copilot4SecurityTools/README.md

-## Deployment script for Scalable Deployment of Capacity
+## Deployment scripts for Scalable Deployment of Capacity

 [Link to ZIP-file with all files](https://github.com/KnudsenMorten/Copilot4SecurityTools/archive/refs/heads/main.zip)